 - Eliminating patriarchal attitudes and behaviours that cause women to suffer and that prevent them from accessing positions of power;

-- Providing adequate paternity leave and childcare opportunities that enable women to have the same unhindered career progression as their partners.
+- Providing adequate parental leave and childcare opportunities that enable women to have the same unhindered career progression as their partners.

 Reproductive health and rights

 Poor reproductive health is a leading cause of illness and death for women in developing countries.
 According to the United Nations Population Fund (UNFPA), some 830 women still die every day from causes related to pregnancy or childbirth complications, and these remain the primary cause of death for 15-19 year-old girls globally.
 Within relationships, women often have very little control over which contraception methods they use (if any), and are often powerless in protecting themselves against sexually transmitted infections, including HIV.
 While family planning services and attitudes towards them are improving, they remain inadequate.
 Even in developed nations, unintended pregnancies remain common while sex education and family planning are under threat from policies and funding restrictions.